Contrasting Oscar Health (OSCR) and Its Competitors

-Oscar Health (NYSE:OSCR – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its competitors?
-We will compare Oscar Health to related businesses based on the strength of its earnings, profitability, analyst recommendations, institutional ownership, dividends, valuation and risk.
+Oscar Health (NYSE:OSCR – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it weigh in compared to its rivals?
+We will compare Oscar Health to related businesses based on the strength of its valuation, profitability, earnings, dividends, risk, analyst recommendations and institutional ownership.

-91.2% of Oscar Health shares are held by institutional investors.
-Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are held by institutional investors.
-1.5% of shares of all “Hospital & medical service plans” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Oscar Health and its competitors’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a summary of recent ratings for Oscar Health and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Oscar Health and its rivals, as reported by MarketBeat.

 |Sell Ratings